valeriaatr/2017_Java/README.md

-This folder contains some simple projects in Java, written in 2017
+This folder contains some simple projects in Java